zanata/zanata.github.io/_drafts/projects/create-project.md

    - HTML/XML tags

-# Creation from command line
+# Project creation from command line

 Projects can also be created using the command-line client.
 See the help output of the client for a list of available options.